Enhance your preaching by traveling abroad

 Please contact Karoline Lewis with questions, inquiries or requests for additional information.

 Read blogs by past Preaching Fellowship recipients

-- Janet Karvonen-Montgomery, 2015-2016 recipient, is tracking her progress around the globe via her blog, Inspired by the Call.
+- Janet Karvonen-Montgomery, 2015-2016 recipient, focused on women in ministry around the globe.
+She posted over 50 video interviews on her blog, Inspired by the Call.

 - Will Johnson, 2014-2015 recipient, shared his experiences in Africa and Scotland through his blog, The Year of Endless Summer.

 - Rachel Ringlaben, 2013-2014 recipient, chronicled her time in Central and South America on her blog, One Story Catcher.